If you’re in the process of separating from your partner, here are a couple of things you should keep in mind regarding health insurance:

-Luckily, you can compare a range of health fund options in one convenient place: this website!
-We present the information, and you decide what matters most to you and your family.
-Whether it’s extras, hospital, or combined cover, we can help you compare.
+Luckily, you can compare a range of cover options in one convenient place.
+We present the options, and you can decide what matters most to you and your family.
+Whether it’s extras, hospital or combined cover, we can help you compare in just minutes.

 Your health insurance can cover your children, but you’ll have to change to a single parent policy if you currently have singles health cover.
 If you’re looking to switch over, an easy way is by using our free health insurance comparison service.

 Some health funds might offer policies just for your children.
 However, you should consider including yourself in any policy you purchase since your health is also important to your family.
 What’s more, most health insurance providers offer policies for single-income families, so it would probably be a simpler option than children-only cover.